/ 24 Apr 2024

 It is crucial that you disclose everything in the Form E. If you do not do so, you may be in contempt of court, and this can result in a fine or imprisonment.
 You can also be penalised by a costs order being made against you.

 This is the first court hearing.
-The court will usually schedule this hearing between 12 and 16 weeks after the Form A has been issued the court.
+The court will usually schedule this hearing between 12 and 16 weeks after the Form A has been issued to the court.
 The purpose of the first appointment is to define (and if possible, narrow) the issues in order to save costs.
-But what does this mean?

 The parties will have already had the opportunity to raise questionnaires in relation to the other party’s disclosure, requesting any necessary or missing information or documentation.
 If there is a dispute about what questions should be answered, at this hearing the court can direct which must be answered and/or what documents must be produced, and by what date.